 Rock music has changed a lot over the last seventy years, and naturally so has it's sound.
-Early artists in rock like Elvis Presley were breaking ground by taking the sounds of the blues and magnifying them with electric guitars and bass, as well as keyboards.
-The genre quickly began to evolve, with new strains of rock emerging in the 60s from bands like The Beatles and The Beach Boys.
+Early artists in rock such as Elvis Presley were breaking ground by taking the sounds of the blues and magnifying them with electric guitars and bass, as well as keyboards.
+The genre quickly began to evolve, with new strains of rock emerging in the '60s from bands such as The Beatles and The Beach Boys.

 By the 21st century, rock and metal have become established musical genres to the point that they have been taken in nearly every artistic direction imaginable.
 With screaming more acceptable in music than ever before, metal is sounding at its most ferocious.
-Rock music ranges in style and tone to the point that even rappers like Machine Gun Kelly have tried their hand at it (although we'd be lying if we said that artists like him were a shining example of quality).
+Rock music ranges in style and tone to the point that even rappers such as Machine Gun Kelly have tried their hand at it (although we'd be lying if we said that artists such as him were a shining example of quality).
 Fashion in rock has become universal to the point that the overall look of an artist isn't necessarily indicative of their sound at all.
-Just look at a band like Ghost, and then give them a listen.
+Just look at a band such as Ghost and then give them a listen.

 It's almost too much to keep track of, but don't worry, this won't turn into a lesson on "pirate metal" or "medieval folk rock," although some of you may just want to google those for your own amusement.
-Regardless, metal has remained successful with bands like Slipknot and Five Finger Death Punch, as well as The Strokes and Foo Fighters for rock.
+Regardless, metal has remained successful with bands like Slipknot, Five Finger Death Punch and The Strokes and Foo Fighters for rock.
 These bands, along with so many more, are still finding success with their audiences, even if they aren't topping the charts as highly as they used to.
-Even Judas Priest put out an album in 2018 that got some serious attention.
+Even Judas Priest released an album in 2018 that got some serious attention.